Abd Allah ibn Mas'ud: Early years

 Abd Allah had a brother, Utba, and at least two wives in Muhammad's lifetime.
-One was Rayta bint Abd Allah, a craftswoman who supported Abd Allah and their child through her handcrafts.
+One was Rayta bint Abd Allah, a craftswoman who supported Abd Allah and their child through her hand-crafts.
 The other was Zaynab bint Abd Allah from the Thaqif tribe with whom he had several daughters.
 He specified in his will that none of his daughters should be married off without their own knowledge.
 He also had a son named Abd al-Rahman.

-He is described as a thin, short man with very dark skin, and smooth hair reaching to his shoulders.
+He is described as a thin, short man with very dark skin, and smooth hair reaching his shoulders.
 Abd Allah wore white clothes, and could be recognized in the dark by his distinctive, high-quality perfume.
 He was reported to be sociable and willing to speak out to put people at ease.
 In his character and goals, he was said to be the person "most like Muhammad".